andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - DelegateTimerKFS - A subclass of the Timer class that allows configuring the behavior of the Action event at runtime.

+  - DurationKFS - A class that represents a measure of time accurate to microseconds and with a ceiling of a few hundred centuries.

   - HierarchalDictionaryFunctionsKFS - Extends the Dictionary class to allow for accessing nested Dictionaries.

   - LinearArgDesequencerKFS - A class that assists in parsing command-line arguments.